-- A. OVERALL PROGRAM RESPONSIBILITIES: The Director of Fire and Public Safety is responsible for the overall implementation and maintenance of any written program or any clarification of the requirements set forth by the Permit Required Confined Space Standard within our College. - B. PERMIT SPACE EVALUATION: The Director of Fire and Public Safety is responsible for evaluating the workplace to determine if any permit spaces are present. - C. CONTRACTOR NOTIFICATION: Director of Plant Operations will insure that contractors and College employees are aware of the Permit Required Confined Space Program.
+- A. OVERALL PROGRAM RESPONSIBILITIES: The Assistant Director of Public Safety for Environmental Health is responsible for the overall implementation and maintenance of any written program or any clarification of the requirements set forth by the Permit Required Confined Space Standard within our College. - B. PERMIT SPACE EVALUATION: The Campus Director of Plant operations in association with the Assistant Director of Public Safety for Environmental Health is responsible for evaluating the workplace to determine if any permit spaces are present. - C. CONTRACTOR NOTIFICATION: Campus Director of Plant Operations will insure that contractors and College employees are aware of the Permit Required Confined Space Program.
+Contractors will be provided a copy of the College's plan.